ibm-cloud-docs/cis/faq.md

 ## Will disabling all of my origins in an origin pool disable the entire origin pool itself?

 Yes, if the origin pool is being used in a load balancer, the traffic is routed to the next highest priority pool or the fallback pool.

+## I have an error in my Kubernetes Ingress, what do I do?

+The hostname in a Kubernetes ingress must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character.
+Using `_` in the load balancer name, though permitted, can cause an ingress error in Kubernetes clusters.
+We recommend that you not use `-` in the load balancer name to avoid issues with Kubernetes clusters.